 “Zoom is well suited for companies and organizations that need to meet with clients or coworkers on a consistent basis.
 In particular, a great feature of Zoom is if you have a very large group, you can break the group into smaller teams to have mini conversations and then bring back the entire group.”Brian C. | Religious Institution | 1001-5000 employees

+Zoom does offer free meetings for up to 100 users for up to 40 minutes.
 Zoom pricing runs from$14.99/mo per host to $20.00/mo per host.
 The most basic plan allows for up to 100 participants per meeting and includes all essential features for hosting large conferences.
-The free option also allows 100 participants, but group meetings are limited to 40 minutes.

 “GoToMeeting is well suited if you need to record a screen-share session or collaboration/conversation, to connect people in multiple geographic locations, to do video conferencing for business meetings, and to share documents when doing any collaboration.
 You also have a change window to share additional comments.
 It allows large meetings to occur across different rooms if required.”Norman H.| Non-profit Organization | 11-50 employees

-GoToMeeting is one of the most popular web conferencing tools on TrustRadius, with over 1,000 ratings and reviews.
+GoToMeeting is another popular web conferencing tool on TrustRadius, with over 1,500 ratings and reviews.

 With a dial-in option, meeting rooms, and desktop and mobile apps, GoToMeeting works well for large group meetings with participants joining remotely or from group offices.
 The video conferencing app also allows for screen sharing that performs well even in large meetings with many users.